Lamborghini 350 GT: Initial design team

 After the testing of his prototype Lamborghini engine in May 1963, then-lead engineer Giotto Bizzarrini left the company.
 The following month Ferruccio Lamborghini tasked engineer Giampaolo Dallara with developing a production version of Bizzarrini's 350 GTV grand tourer.
 Dallara was assisted in this project by engineer Paolo Stanzani and test driver Bob Wallace.

-Dallara and Stanzani quickly realized that the 350 GTV was not properly designed for mass production.
+Dallara and Stanzani quickly realised that the 350 GTV was not properly designed for mass production.
 They began working in parallel on two projects that would result in the production 350 GT.
 First, they began de-tuning the original Bizzarrini engine and redesigning the original Bizzarrini chassis for street use.
 Second, they started readying the 350 GTV for its late-October 1963 Turin Auto Show debut, where Lamborghini hoped it would raise interest in the eventual production 350 GT.